The Best Beaches in the Coromandel

 5. Cooks Beach

-This beautiful crescent-shaped white sandy beach stretches approximately 3km.
+This beautiful crescent-shaped white sandy beach stretches approximately 3km (1.9 miles).
 Cooks Beach is a popular destination for boaties, swimmers, surfers and walkers.

 Location: Purangi Road, Purangi